torotiti/PrimeMeteor/README.md

 # PrimeMeteor

 ## What is PrimeMetor
-This programs is simple game for HTML5.
-This program is written by Processing.js.
+This program is simple game for HTML5 written by Processing.js.

 # How to play
 Please open index.html & tap message.